Student Farming Enterprise: Class and Student-run Business

 This is more than a class - it is also a student-run business.

 Be part of creating something new and exciting at UMass - a sustainable student farming project that will grow stronger every year!

 We continue to expand production and markets every year, along with our farming infrastructure.
-We will continue to work with our current cutomer base of 7 on-campus markets including; Earthfoods Cafe, a 60 member FALL CSA, Student Farmers Market, Dinning Services and other student run businesses as well as The Amherst and Northampton Big Y Supermarkets.
+We will continue to work with our current cutomer base of seven on-campus markets including Earthfoods Cafe, a 60 member Fall CSA, Student Farmers Market, Dining Services and other student run businesses as well as the Amherst and Northampton Big Y Supermarkets.

 Take a peek at what it's like to be a student farmer in the video below!